 There are lots of people who write songs.
 There are many people who write great songs.
 But there are few people are able to invite you into the idiosyncrasies of their headspace for the duration of their songs […] Delta came from a time when Mylo sought stability amid many changes: for the rest of us, it offers a path to finding it for ourselves. (full review here)

-Their new 3 song EP, Night Is Like The Ocean, is due for release in September 2019.
+Their new 3 song EP, Night Is Like The Ocean, was released on September 20, 2019.
 Night Is Like The Ocean explores themes of acceptance, patience, and the emotional responsibilities we have to ourselves.